Just in case you forgot,

 that things would never be the same, ever again.

-The feeling of belonging when you gazed into beautiful blue eyes… the bond that sparked between two hands clasped tightly… the settled-ness in the heart that this could only be from God.
+The feeling of belonging when you gazed into beautiful blue eyes… the bond that sparked between two hands clasped tightly… the settled-ness in the heart that this was your special gift from God.

 To celebrate that love,